datagovsg/job-descriptions/Product_Support_Specialist.md

 The ideal candidate must have the passion and desire to create highly satisfied customers, and advance their own knowledge and gather feedback to improve our Products.

 ## What to Expect:
-- Spend your time interacting with users by email, chat and phone supporting products such as Beeline, Parking.sg and other new platforms along the way.
+- Spend your time interacting with users by email, chat and phone supporting our Products.
 - Optimize our internal and external documentation to improve customer support. e.g. Product FAQ, customer handling guidebook etc.
-- Work closely with Product Managers, Engineers and UX Designers across the team to improve our products.
+- Work closely with Product Managers, Engineers and UX Designers across the team by contributing customers'point of view to improve our Products.
 - Identify and initiate changes to help scale our operations.
 - Gain unique insights into how users uses our products.
 - Collaborate with Product Manager across the team to launch new products.
-- Learn how each of our products operates from the ground up.
+- Learn how each of our Products operates from the ground up.

 ## We’re looking for people who:
 - Love helping others solve problems.